oduvan/django-ucsvlog/README.rst

     * ``remote_addr`` - user's IP address.
 It is getting from REMOTE_ADDR.
 But if REMOTE_ADDR doesn't exist then will be using a key stored in ``UCSVLOG_REQ_REMOTE_ADDR_ANONYMOUSE``

+``UCSVLOG_VIEW_OPEN_FIELDS`` - this fileds are storing in the last middleware ( LogViewInfo ),
+right before view will be called.
+In this fields we can save all info collected after all middlewares

+Default value is ['userid'].

+All posible functions to store in ``UCSVLOG_REQUEST_FILEDS`` you can find at `djucsvlog/fields/view_open.py <https://github.com/oduvan/django-ucsvlog/blob/master/djucsvlog/fields/view_open.py>`_

 ============================
 Other configuration settings